 Landing stage covers the first four of the eight railway beds.
 The rest are electrified and under the open sky.
 They are used for commuter trains.

 7. Vitebsky railway station looks like a palace

 The main room of the station is the grand lobby for first and second-class passengers with 20-meter-high ceilings and stained-glass windows.
-The walls between them are decorated with stucco panels painted in the color of bronze.
+The walls between them are decorated with stucco panels painted in the colour of bronze.
 You can see the god Mercury, who, according to ancient mythology, patronized commerce and travel, women’s heads surrounded by floral ornaments.

 The main decoration of the lobby is a marble staircase, the railing of which is also decorated with filigree patterns.
 The central marching span ends with a platform on which the bust of Emperor Nicholas I is installed.

-8. There is an Art hall in the waiting room
+8. There is an Art Hall in the waiting room

 Walking up the main staircase to the second floor, first-class passengers got into the waiting room intended for them.
 Now the Art Hall is arranged here: it is decorated with panels illustrating the history of the Tsarskoye Selo railway.